Degree project abroad

 - Your main supervisor and examiner must always be from LU.
-There must also be a local (secondary) supervisor.
+There must also be a local (assistant) supervisor.

 - Your thesis topic and study plan abroad must be approved by your examiner.

-- A Cooperation Agreement must be established between you, your supervisor at LU and at the hosting organization for you to be covered by Lund University’s student insurance.
+- A Cooperation Agreement must be established between you, your supervisor at LU and at the hosting organisation for you to be covered by Lund University’s student insurance.